Kate BystrovaKB

 • Conversions – the number of people that become followers, clients or customers after participating in your campaign.
 This can be a valuable metric since it's often straightforward to track and tends to have a direct impact on business goals such as increasing sales

 One thing that many PRs overlook is their site or newsroom traffic, normally because they're working with a boss or client who still thinks that PR = media relations, despite the fact that it's 2024 and the internet has been around for a hot minute.
 I urge you to be open-minded.
 Yes, digital has been the preserve of marketing, but there's absolutely no reason why public relations can't benefit.
-Use your newsroom data to show that your work has value (and that it converts), as well as to learn what content your audience best responds to so you can be even more effective in future.
+Use your newsroom data to show that your work has value (and that it converts), as well as to learn what content your audience best responds to so you can be even more effective in the future.

-To go more in-depth into the different metrics available, check out our article on PR metrics and KPIs, or watch my premiere attempt at livestreaming as I interview the king of data, Christopher S. Penn, about PR's big tech problem.
+To go more in-depth into the different metrics available, check out our article on PR metrics and KPIs, or watch my premiere attempt at live streaming as I interview the king of data, Christopher S. Penn, about PR's big tech problem.

 A note on using advertising value equivalency (AVE) as a PR metric